 The backup pendant does not detect falls.

-It has a 5-year battery life with typical use.
+The backup pendant has a 5-year battery life with typical use.
 A low battery report is automatically sent to Taking Care's Emergency Resolution Centre when the backup pendant battery reaches 20% capacity.
 When the battery needs replacing, Taking Care will send you a replacement backup pendant for free.

 Back to top